-When parents choose a short-term residential program for their child, they want to know it will provide the best possible care.
+When parents choose a residential program for their child, they want to know it will provide the best possible care.
 That includes keeping their son or daughter physically and emotionally safe during treatment.
 Parents are finding just that environment at Embark Behavioral Health.

 “First and foremost is that we want to ensure that our clients are not a danger to themselves or others,” said Brian Rogers, director of quality at Embark, a leading network of mental health treatment programs for young people and their families.
 “Next, we want to create an environment that provides the opportunity for our clients and families to be emotionally safe to express their feelings and exhibit vulnerability within relationship.
 Many of the problems that our clients present with are issues that have been created because of breaks in relationship.
 We believe that damage that occurs as a result of relationship can only be healed through relationship.”